Mohammed20037/Personality_Prediction_System/README.md

 ## Key Features

 - **Data Collection:** Gathering data from diverse sources, including questionnaires, social media profiles, and public datasets.
 - **Data Preprocessing:** Cleaning, transforming, and preparing data for machine learning analysis.
 This involves handling missing values, one-hot encoding, and feature scaling.
 - **Machine Learning Models:** Employing a variety of machine learning algorithms to predict personality traits.
 These models will be trained and evaluated extensively.
 - **Evaluation Metrics:** Measuring the performance of the personality prediction models using relevant metrics such as accuracy, precision, recall, and F1-score.
 - **Deployment:** Developing a user-friendly interface for end-users to interact with the system, making personality predictions on new data.
 - **Ethical Considerations:** Addressing ethical concerns regarding the collection and usage of personal data, including privacy and consent.

 ## Project Status

-This project is a work in progress as part of my AI internship with CodeClause.
+This project is a work in progress.
 Updates and improvements will be made regularly.

 ## Getting Started